pnnl/ExaGO/docs/web/README.ci_clusters.md

 - 10Gb/s connections to PNNL network
 - Nodes have 2 physical Infiniband ports each of which has 2 virtual ports

-More information is available at Research Computing [confluence page](https://confluence.pnnl.gov/confluence/display/RC/Newell).
+More information is available on the Research Computing [confluence page](https://confluence.pnnl.gov/confluence/display/RC/Newell).

 ### Quick start using CI Configuration